Laura Felber

-Laura Felber (born 17 August 2001) is a Swiss footballer who plays as a defender for Servette FC and the Switzerland national team.
+Laura Felber (born 17 August 2001) is a Swiss professional footballer who plays as a defender for Ekstraliga club Pogoń Szczecin and the Switzerland national team.

-Career
+Club career

-Club
+Laura Felber made her debut for Servette on 2 September 2017 against Thun Berner-Oberland.
+She started featuring for the club's senior team in Switzerland's top division in the 2018–19 season, and qualified for the UEFA Women's Champions League in the 2019–20 season.
+In 2021, she won her first Swiss league title with Servette.

-Laura Felber is under contract with Servette FC Chênois Féminin until 30 June 2024.
-She made her debut at Geneva Football Club on 2 September 2017 in a game against Thun Berner-Oberland.
-Felber has been playing with the first team in Switzerland's top division since 2018–19 and qualified for the UEFA Women's Champions League in the 2019–20 season.
-The defender has already played six games in the Women's Super League and featured in two matches for the Champions League qualifier.
-In 2021, Laura Felber became Swiss champion with Servette FC Chênois Féminin.
-In 2023 she was cup winner with the same club.
+On 5 August 2026, Felber moved to Polish Ekstraliga club Pogoń Szczecin on a one-year contract, with an option for another year.

-National team
+International career

-For the qualification for the 2023 World Cup, Laura Felber was called up for the first time for the Switzerland national team.
-In 2022, she completed her first game for the Swiss team.
+Felber was called up for the first time to the Switzerland national team for the 2023 World Cup qualification games.
+In 2022, she made her senior debut for Switzerland.